 - Overproduction of Sebum: As Kikam points out, Malassezia yeast feeds on sebum.
 As such, the overproduction of sebum (read: scalp oil) is another common cause of dandruff.

-- Stress: According to the Mayo Clinic, signs and symptoms of dandruff grow more severe with stress.
+- Stress: According to the Cleveland Clinic, signs and symptoms of dandruff and seborrheic dermatitis can grow worsen with stress.

 - Improper Scalp Care: Additionally, Kikam says that if you don’t regularly wash your hair and cater to your scalp, you can develop dandruff.
 That’s because the build-up of naturally-occurring oil can overwhelm your scalp and cause flaking.